davetron5000/wtf-is-a-webpack/markdown/development_environment.md

 ## Making Development Easy Without Breaking Production

 The most basic requirement we have for development is to be able to run our app locally.
 Just call me Captain Obvious.
 We cannot run our app locally in its current state, but restoring it to the pre-production state means we can't go to production.
-A common way to solve this is to branch our code or our configuration, based on the what environment we are either running in, or building for.
+A common way to solve this is to branch our code or our configuration, based on what environment we are either running in, or building for.

+<aside class="pullquote">Every difference between production and development is a chance for bugs to crop up</aside>

 Every difference between production and development is a chance for bugs to crop up, so we want to keep the differences minimal and share as much configuration as we can.
 In any case, make sure you have a way to easily check your production app to see that it's correct and working.
 Webpack cannot do that for you.

-A common way to have alternate behavior or configuration in production is to observe an environment variable that your code can use to figure out what environment it's in.
+A common way to have alternate behavior or configuration in production is to observe an environment variable that your code can use to figure out what environment it's in or being built for.
 In Node/JavaScript land, that variable is `NODE_ENV` and in JavaScript, you typically access it via `process.env.NODE_ENV`.

 If it's `"production"`, we do one thing, if it's `"development"`, we do another.